Source-Alchemists/AyBorg/_pages/about.md

 description: About page for AyBorg
 ---

 AyBorg is an open source, flow-based platform that is revolutionizing industrial automation.
-Founded in 2022, AyBorg is driven by a passionate community of developers, engineers, and industry experts committed to transforming manufacturing processes with a flexible and extensible approach.
+Founded by Levent Tasdemir in 2022, AyBorg is driven by a passionate community of developers, engineers, and industry experts committed to transforming manufacturing processes with a flexible and extensible approach.

 ## Our Vision